noahparsonscorpuz/TFTutor/README.md

 - Machine Learning Models: TFTutor utilizes machine learning algorithms to analyze gameplay data and provide recommendations and insights.
 This includes predicting optimal champion compositions, item builds, and strategies based on the current game state.

 - User Interface: TFTutor features a user-friendly interface that allows players to input their gameplay data and receive personalized recommendations and insights.
 The interface is designed for ease of use and intuitive interaction.

+## Current TODO

+- Format the json data that is sucessfully being pulled from the Riot API.
+- Process and present the appropriate data visually (graphs, etc.).
+- Plan on how to implement ML functionalities.